NebeyouMusie/End-To-End-Advanced-RAG-Project-using-Open-Source-LLM-Models-And-Groq-Inferencing/README.md

 # End To End Advanced RAG Project using Open Source LLM Models And Groq Inferencing
- - In this project I have built an end to end advanced Rag project using open source llm models such as Llama2, Mistral using groq inferencing engine.
+ - In this project I have built an end to end advanced RAG project using open source llm model, Mistral using groq inferencing engine.

 ![Groq for RAG Image](./images/chatbot-image.png)